3 myths about car accident cases

 Myth #3: My Insurance Company Will Take Care Of Everything – I Don’t Need An Attorney.

 Depending on what state you live in, if you were not at fault, your insurance may play a minimal role in helping you recover damages from the at fault driver’s insurance.
 The other driver’s insurance is definitely not going to look out for you – they want to pay you bottom dollar and have you waiver your claims against them immediately.
 If you were seriously injured, do not make any statements to the other driver’s insurance company without talking to an experienced personal injury lawyer.
 Most personal injury lawyers do not charge upfront for their services, they typically take a percentage of the amount they recover for you.
 Most attorneys negotiate settlements that will not only cover their fees, but get you a higher settlement (even after taking the attorney’s fees into consideration) than you would receive working directly with the insurance company.
-Let an Orange County Personal Injury Attorney deal with the headache of negotiating with insurance companies and medical providers, so you can focus on getting better and moving on with your life.
+Let a Phoenix Personal Injury Attorney deal with the headache of negotiating with insurance companies and medical providers, so you can focus on getting better and moving on with your life.